lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 * allowMultipleSessions, if true, logging in from another location will not invalidate a User session

+* enabledExtensions, an array of extension names that should be enabled

 * ldapEnabled, allow LDAP accounts to be created

 * ldapDomainController, the FQDN of your authoritative domain controller